Mutual Trust in Regional and Interregional Cooperation on Counterterrorism: An Analysis of the EU and ASEAN Approaches.

 - “Etre autochtone.
 Une spécificité prise en compte par les juridictions pénales canadiennes” in Odina Benoist (dir.), Justice et Diversité Culturelle (Aix en Provence: Presses Universitaires d’Aix-Marseille, 2016), pp. 87-110.

-- “The EU and ASEAN approaches in fighting terrorism: collaboration or cooperation?” in Countering Daesh Extremism.
-European and Asian Responses (Singapore: Panorama - Konrad-Adenauer-Stiftung, 2016), pp. 153-164.
+- “The EU and ASEAN approaches in fighting terrorism: collaboration or cooperation?” in Special edition.
+Countering Daesh Extremism.
+European and Asian Responses.
+From Panorama: Insights into Asian and European Affairs (Singapore: Konrad-Adenauer-Stiftung, 2016), pp. 153-164.

 - with Francesca Galli, “The use of surveillance technologies for the prevention, investigation and prosecution of serious crime”, EUI Department of Law Research, (SURVEILLE) 2015/41, 25 November 2015.